trix-code/FiveM-Crafting-System/README.md

 ---

 ## ❓ Support
-📌 If you encounter any issues or have questions, **join our Discord server** for support and the latest updates! 🚀
+📌 If you encounter any issues or have questions, contact me on **tomaskotik08@gmail.com**! 🚀